Kevin858/eBay_car_sales/README.md

 # Exploring eBay Car Sales Data

+## Goals

-Goals: To clean the data and analyze the included used car listings.
+To clean the data and analyze the included used car listings.

+## Dataset

-Dataset: used cars from eBay Kleinanzeigen, a classifieds section of the German eBay website.
+used cars from eBay Kleinanzeigen, a classifieds section of the German eBay website.
 The dataset was originally scraped and uploaded to Kaggle by user orgesleka.
 The original dataset isn't available on Kaggle anymore, but you can find it here.

 We've made a few modifications from the original dataset.
 We sampled 50,000 data points from the full dataset, to ensure your code runs quickly in our hosted environment